 What Kind of Companies Hire UX Designers?

 If you’re thinking a UX design qualification will tie you to the tech industry for the rest of your life, think again.
-Today, almost every industry has an online presence; which means they need UX designers to facilitate a positive user experience.
-In fact, most companies recognize that good UX = good business — making UX design one of the most hired digital roles in the world.
+Today, almost every industry has an online presence; this means they need UX designers to facilitate a positive user experience.
+In fact, most companies recognize that good UX = good business–making UX design one of the most hired digital roles in the world.

 Can You Work Remotely As a UX Designer?

 UX design is a highly collaborative (and versatile) discipline.
 Throughout the product design process, UX designers find themselves communicating with business stakeholders, conducting user interviews, and running live whiteboarding sessions with the rest of the design team.
 With so many moving parts, UX design might seem like a job best performed in the office.
 So what is the scope for UX designers to work remotely?

 As we saw throughout the pandemic, there are very few tech jobs that can’t be done from home and UX design is no exception.
 Today, there’s an abundance of remote tools that make a UX designer's life easier, from collaborative wireframing tools like Balsamiq and Figma, to user research tools like Maze or Userzoom.
 With a growing number of tech companies going fully remote, it’s never been easier for UX designers to wave goodbye to office life and say hello to remote working benefits, like a better work-life balance and more autonomy over your working hours.